H-tr/Agent-Decision-Making/README.md

 The arrows represent the direction of the optimal action to take from each non-wall grid cell.
 Green cells indicate positive rewards, orange cells indicate negative rewards, and gray cells represent walls.
 The optimized policy provides a guide for an agent to maximize rewards and reach the goal state efficiently.

+The results denote both could converge to the same state.

 ## Getting Started

 ### Installation